gabbensa/gabbensa/README.md

 Full-stack developer working across **React / Next.js / TypeScript** on the front, **Node.js, Postgres and Supabase** on the back — with a strong pull toward **LLM integrations, telephony and workflow automation**.

-I started in **network administration** (MCSA, military service), which is where I picked up the habit that still shapes how I build: infrastructure and security are not a later chapter.
+I started as a  **Network Administrator** (MCSA), which is where I picked up the habit that still shapes how I build: infrastructure and security are not a later chapter.
 Row-Level Security, tenant isolation and auth get designed in from day one, not bolted on when something breaks.

 Mostly self-driven.
 I learn fast, I ship, and I keep asking dumb questions until I actually understand the thing.